Skip to main content

 Distinguishing Medical Care from General Wellness

-A critical distinction in the tax code separates benefits that qualify as from those that are considered general wellness incentives.
+A critical distinction in the tax code separates benefits that qualify as medical care from those that are considered general wellness incentives.
 This distinction is paramount.
 Benefits that directly address the diagnosis, treatment, or prevention of a disease are often excludible from taxable income.

 Examples of such non-taxable benefits include employer-provided health screenings, flu shots, or specific disease-prevention programs like smoking cessation courses.
 These are seen as direct investments in medical health, falling under a different regulatory classification than general rewards.